Toward Robust Semi-supervised Regression via Dual-stream Knowledge Distillation: Related Work

-\textbf{Semi-supervised Classification.} Semi-supervised classification aims to improve classification performance by leveraging a small amount of labeled data along with a large amount of unlabeled data by generating the corresponding pseudo labels.
-The pseudo-label-based methods typically depend on the smoothness assumption that neighboring data points in the feature space tend to exhibit similar labels \cite{yang2022survey, Meysurvey,berthelot2019mixmatch, sohn2020fixmatch}.
-The pesudo-label generation approach can effectively enhance the dataset and help the model learn fine-grained boundaries \cite{lee2013pseudo}.
-As an effective way to refine the knowledge from existing methods, knowledge distillation is also used for pseudo generation, for example, Xie \textit{et al.} present a pseudo-labeling approach based on knowledge distillation, using diverse student training techniques.
+Semi-supervised classification (SSC) aims to improve classification performance by leveraging a small amount of labeled data along with a large amount of unlabeled data by generating the corresponding pseudo labels.
+The pseudo-label-based methods typically depend on the smoothness assumption that neighboring data points in the feature space tend to exhibit similar labels \cite{yang2022survey,Meysurvey,berthelot2019mixmatch,sohn2020fixmatch}.
+The pseudo-label generation approach can effectively enhance the dataset and help the model learn fine-grained boundaries \cite{lee2013pseudo}, for example, Jiang et al. proposed DLPC \cite{JiangScalable}, a scalable semi-supervised learning framework that jointly propagates soft pseudo-labels via a dynamic graph and corrects them using discriminative regression losses on independent class indicators, effectively addressing unreliable similarity structures on boundary samples.
+Knowledge distillation is also used for pseudo-generation to refine the knowledge from existing methods, for example, Xie \textit{et al.} present a pseudo-labeling approach based on knowledge distillation, using diverse student training techniques.
 This involves initially training a teacher model on labeled images to generate pseudo-labels for unlabeled examples \cite{xie2020self}.

-Although some knowledge distillation methods have been applied to semi-supervised classification, their full potential has not been explored in the SSR task.
+Most of the SSC methods are designed for classification tasks, where only high-confidence predictions are retained for training.
+However, identifying high-confidence samples is much more challenging in SSR.
+To address this issue, we propose dual knowledge distillation, which combines continuous-value distillation and DDA to mitigate the negative impact of inaccurate teacher predictions.
+In addition, although some knowledge distillation methods have been applied to SSC, their full potential has not been explored in the SSR task.